gyp: No Xcode or CLT version detected macOS

 xcode install

-Click on the install button and then agree to the license to proceed with the installation.
+Click on Install and then agree to the license to proceed with the installation.

 Depending on your internet speed it will take some time for the system to complete the download of the command line developer tools.

-Once the installation is done.
-Try to do the npm install again and you will not receive the no Xcode or CLT version detected macOS error.
+Once the command line tools installed, try to run either yarn install or npm install again and you will not receive the ‘No Xcode or CLT version detected!’ error.